caldera098/PIBOX/README.md

      4. Run the installation:
                 $ ./pissb.sh

+     5. Pay attention you'll have to enter yes or no on some steps.

-     5. After installation says "ALL DONE" press any key and wait till reboot is complete.
+     6. After installation says "ALL DONE" press any key and wait till reboot is complete.